heroiclabs/nakama-project-template/README.md

 ### Start

-The recommended workflow is to use Docker and the compose file to build and run the game server and database resources.
+The recommended workflow is to use Docker and the compose file to build and run the game server, database resources and tensorflow-serving (AI model server).

 ```shell
 docker-compose up --build nakama